| Hardware devices

-The products, the actual physical devices that is a part of the 75F BMS are also addressed as the hardware.
+The products and the actual physical devices that are a part of the 75F BMS are also addressed as the hardware.
 The 75F provides a portfolio of hardware devices.

 For more information on CCU refer to Central Control Unit Installation & Central Control Unit (CCU) Navigation and Indicators.

-Nodes are terminal devices used to control and monitor the terminal level equipment like damper and actuators.
+Nodes are terminal devices used to control and monitor terminal-level equipment like dampers and actuators.

 75F support two types of nodes.